-We have audited the financial statements of the Solid Waste Operations Fund Capital Projects Fund and Debt Service Fund, governmental funds of the Government of Guam (the Funds), as of and for the year ended September 30, 2022 and the related notes to the financial statements, which collectively comprise the Funds' basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Solid Waste Operations Fund, Capital Projects Fund and Debt Service Fund, governmental funds of the Government of Guam (the Funds), as of and for the years ended September 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements as listed in the table of contents (collectively referred to as the "basic financial statements").

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Funds at September 30, 2022 and the respective changes in their financial position for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Funds at September 30, 2023 and 2022 and the respective changes in financial position for the year then ended, in accordance with accounting principles generally accepted in the United States of America.